-We open our doors to a changed world, and we’ve changed with it – but not so much that you won’t recognise us anymore, promise!
+The world has changed and so have we – but not so much that you won’t recognise us!

 We know you’ll have loads of questions so read our FAQs, but here are a few really important changes that you need to know about: